 First of all, this is an imported MP3 player and not a name brand.
 However, I’m featuring this here because some of these are getting pretty good.
 You may find this exact model under another manufacturer name.
 That simply means that multiple sellers are trying to sell the same MP3 player from a reseller store like Alibaba to customers on Amazon.
 So, in that case, go with whatever is cheapest.

 In terms of the audio quality, I’d consider this inferior to the SanDisk model above.
 However, it’s not bad at all and certainly not something that a six or seven-year-old would be concerned with.
+The main issue I had with this particular MP3 player is that the interface is a little more difficult to use.

 Lots of colors are available for this model (14 in all).
 So, if you’ve got a couple of kids in this age group like I do, they can all have their own color.